 Public and private terminals for the Port of Detroit stretch from the city’s southwest side into suburbs further downriver, like Ecorse and River Rouge, and up along the Rouge River.

 Detroit’s terminals handle all kinds of cargo, including general cargo, liquids, dry cargo, and breakbulk.
-Each year millions of tons of cargo come into and leave the port.
+Millions of tons of cargo come into and leave the port each year.

-The Port of Detroit is the third largest in the country regarding tonnage of steel cargo handled.
+Port Detroit is the third largest in the country in terms of the tonnage of steel cargo handled.
 Also important here are cement, coal, road-building commodities, and iron ore.
 In addition to the cargo terminals, Detroit has space for ferries and regional cruise ships.

 Detroit Maritime Accidents